chen42/slides/big_data.md

 ---

-## But humans living in a world with multiple sensory modalities
+## But humans live in a world with multiple sensory modalities

 * [GPT-4 accepts image and text inputs](https://openai.com/research/gpt-4)